Before & After: My Little IKEA Pantry Gets Reorganized

 Take a look at my new system, and then let’s walk through what I did and what still needs to be done.

-It looks so empty now, doesn't it?
-My kitchen, which you may have seen a few years and a few roommates ago on The Kitchn, is large for New York City standards, but lacking in storage space.
-That's why when I first moved into this apartment, I bought a kitchen pantry from IKEA.
-It is tall and narrow, and wouldn't be my choice if I were buying a storage piece for the kitchen now, but it's what we have.
+It looks so empty now, doesn’t it?
+My kitchen, which you may have seen before on Kitchn, is large for New York City standards, but lacking in storage space.
+That’s why when I first moved into this apartment, I bought a kitchen pantry from IKEA.
+It is tall and narrow, and wouldn’t be my choice if I were buying a storage piece for the kitchen now, but it’s what we have.

-Because I live with a roommate, we've pretty much always broken it up by each having two shelves in the unit.
-That's the most equitable, but not the most efficient solution.
-Especially when there were shared staples, like salt and baking soda, that would end up taking one person's precious shelf space.
-In fact, that's what spurred this transformation in the first place.
-Now that it's cooler here in Brooklyn, I've been baking again (thanks, Baking School!), and the baking supplies have been multiplying.
+Because I live with a roommate, we’ve pretty much always broken it up by each having two shelves in the unit.
+That’s the most equitable, but not the most efficient solution — especially when there were shared staples, like salt and baking soda, that would end up taking up one person’s precious shelf space.
+In fact, that’s what spurred this transformation in the first place.
+Now that it’s cooler here in Brooklyn, I’ve been baking again (thanks, Baking School!), and the baking supplies have been multiplying.